Indian Ocean slave trade: Muslim Indian Ocean slave trade

-William Gervase Clarence-Smith writes that estimating the number of slaves traded has been controversial in the academic world, especially when it comes to the slave trade in the Indian Ocean and Red Sea.
+William Gervase Clarence-Smith writes that estimating the number of slaves traded has been controversial in the academic world, especially when it comes to the slave trade in the areas of the Indian Ocean and the Red Sea.
 When estimating the number of people enslaved from East Africa, author N'Diaye and French historian Olivier Pétré-Grenouilleau estimate 8 million as the total number of people transported from the 7th century until 1920, amounting to an average of 5,700 people per year.
 Many of these slaves were transported by the Indian Ocean and Red Sea via Zanzibar.

 This compares with their estimate of 9 million people enslaved and transported via the Sahara.
 The captives were sold throughout the Middle East and East Africa.
-This trade accelerated as superior ships led to more trade and greater demand for labour on plantations in the region.
+This trade accelerated as higher capacity ships led to more trade and greater demand for labour on plantations in the region.
 Eventually, tens of thousands of captives were being taken every year.

 Slave labor in East Africa was drawn from the Zanj, Bantu peoples that lived along the East African coast.
 The Zanj were for centuries shipped as slaves by Muslim traders to all the countries bordering the Indian Ocean.
 The Umayyad and Abbasid caliphs recruited many Zanj slaves as soldiers and, as early as 696, there were revolts of Zanj slave soldiers in Iraq.

-A 7th-century Chinese text mentions ambassadors from Java presenting the Chinese emperor with two Seng Chi (Zanj) slaves as gifts in 614, and 8th- and 9th-century chronicles mention Seng Chi slaves reaching China from the Hindu kingdom of Sri Vijaya in Java.
-The 12th century Arab geographer al-Idrisi recorded that the ruler of the Persian island of Kish "raids the Zanj country with his ships and takes many captives."
-According to the 14th century Berber explorer Ibn Battuta, the sultans of the Kilwa Sultanate would frequently raid the areas around what is today Tanzania for slaves.
+A 7th-century Chinese text mentions ambassadors from Java presenting the Chinese emperor with two Seng Chi (Zanj) slaves as gifts in 614.
+8th and 9th century chronicles mention Seng Chi slaves reaching China from the Hindu kingdom of Sri Vijaya in Java.
+The 12th-century Arab geographer al-Idrisi recorded that the ruler of the Persian island of Kish "raids the Zanj country with his ships and takes many captives."
+According to the 14th-century Berber explorer Ibn Battuta, the sultans of the Kilwa Sultanate would frequently raid the areas around what is today Tanzania for slaves.